 Gregory Peterson has been hailed as an organist with “imagination and verve.”
-His playing is described as “competent and stylish” (The American Organist) and “excellent and masterful” (Barometern — Sweden).
-A frequent soloist, he has given recitals in important venues including Independent Presbyterian Church, Birmingham, Alabama, Trinity Church, Boston, the Memorial Music Hall, Methuen, Massachusetts, the Basilica of Our Lady of Perpetual Help (Mission Church), Boston and New York City's famed Riverside Church and Central Synagogue.
-European venues include the Berlin Cathedral; Helsinki’s Rock Church; St. Anne’s Church, Warsaw; St. Nicholas Church, Prague; St. Thomas Church, Leipzig, Uppsala Cathedral in Sweden and St. Augustine’s Church, Cardiff.
+His playing is described as “competent and stylish” (The American Organist) and “excellent and masterful” (Barometern, Sweden).
+A frequent soloist, he has given recitals in important venues including Independent Presbyterian Church in Birmingham, Alabama; Trinity Church in Boston; the Memorial Music Hall in Methuen, Massachusetts; the Basilica of Our Lady of Perpetual Help (Mission Church) in Boston; and New York City's famed Riverside Church and Central Synagogue.
+European venues include the Berlin Cathedral; Helsinki’s Rock Church; St. Anne’s Church in Warsaw; St. Nicholas Church in Prague; St. Thomas Church in Leipzig; Uppsala Cathedral in Sweden; and St. Augustine’s Church, Cardiff.